nikic/PHP-Parser/README.md

 PHP Parser
 ==========

-This is a PHP 5.6 (and older) parser written in PHP.
+This is a PHP 5.2 to PHP 5.6 parser written in PHP.
 It's purpose is to simplify static code analysis and manipulation.

-[Documentation for version 0.9.x][doc_0_9] (stable; for running on PHP 5.2).

 [**Documentation for version 1.0.x**][doc_master] (beta; for running on PHP >= 5.3).

+[Documentation for version 0.9.x][doc_0_9] (unsupported; for running on PHP 5.2).

 In a Nutshell
 -------------

-Basically, the parser does nothing more than turn some PHP code into an abstract syntax tree. ("nothing more" is kind of sarcastic here as PHP has a ... uhm, let's just say "not nice" ... grammar, which makes parsing PHP very hard.)

-For example, if you stick this code in the parser:
+The parser turns PHP source code into an abstract syntax tree.
+For example, if you pass the following code into the
+parser:

 ```php
 <?php